-- 230 Weath0.10, Weath0.15, Weath0.38 we explored the range of $W{P,0}$ estimates as derived from observational studies, which range from 0.05 to 0.30 TmolP a-1 (see Fig. 1, Benitez-Nelson, 2000; Compton et al., 2000; Ruttenberg, 2003).
-These studies give a range of total P fluxes to the oceans, which are higher than interfered from dissolved inorganic P fluxes shown already in previous studies (e.g. Martin and Meybeck, 1979; Rao and Berner, 1993) and in the Global News Model (Seitzinger et - 235 al., 2005).
-A small amount of fluvial P is delivered to the ocean as dissolved inorganic P, but the majority (90%) is particulate (inorganic and organic) P (Compton et al., 2000).
-The fast transformations between dissolved and particulate P in rivers (seconds to hours) (Withers and Jarvie, 2008) suggest a much higher amount of P that is available for marine organism than derived from dissolved inorganic P concentrations.
-A large amount of bioavailable P in rivers is present as loosely - sorbed and iron-bound P. Estimates of bioavailable P are given in Fig. 1 (Benitez-Nelson, 2000; Compton et al., 2000; Ruttenberg, 2003), which are much higher than the estimates for dissolved inorganic P (0.018 TmolP a-1 from Seitzinger et al. (2005) or 0.03 TmolP a-1 from Filippelli (2002)).
+organisms than derived from dissolved inorganic P concentrations.
+A large amount of bioavailable P in rivers is present as loosely sorbed and iron-bound P. Estimates of bioavailable P are given in Fig. 1 (Benitez-Nelson, 2000; Compton et al., 2000; Ruttenberg, 2003), which are much higher than the estimates for dissolved inorganic P (0.018 TmolP a-1 from Seitzinger et al., 2005, or 0.03 TmolP a-1 from Filippelli, 2002).
 Taking into account only fluxes of dissolved inorganic P would strongly underestimate the effect of weathering fluxes as a P source to the ocean.
 The weathering parametrization (Eq.
-9) was used to scale - 245 preindustrial fluvial fluxes of bioavailable P that is delivered in UVic to the ocean as dissolved inorganic P. In the model, no distinction was made between particular and dissolved fluvial fluxes of P. Uncertainties to other weathering parameterizations were not investigated in this study.
+9) was used to scale pre-industrial fluvial fluxes of bioavailable P that is delivered in UVic to the ocean as dissolved inorganic P. In the model, no distinction was made between particular and dissolved fluvial fluxes of P.

+Uncertainties to other weathering parameterizations were not investigated in this study.
 Our parameterization predicts similar weathering rates to other weathering formulations (Meissner et al., 2012, their Fig. 6a).
-Since weathering is calculated on a global scale, we cannot study the effects of - 250 regional lithology and soil shielding on weathered P (Hartmann et al., 2014).
-UVic neither resolves the P cycle in the rivers, which is an active field for scientific research (Beusen et al., 2016; Harrison et al., 2019).
+Since weathering is calculated on a global scale, we cannot study the effects of regional lithology and soil shielding on weathered P (Hartmann et al., 2014).
+UVic does not resolve the P cycle in the rivers, which is an active field for scientific research (Beusen et al., 2016; Harrison et al., 2019).